ArduPilot/ardupilot_gazebo/README.md

 The dev branch will works on gazebo >= 9.x

 ## Disclamer :
 This is a playground until I get some time to push the correct patch to gazebo master (I got hard time to work with mercurial..)!
 So you can expect things to not be up-to-date.
 This assume that your are using Ubuntu 16.04

 ## Usage :
-I assume you already have Gazebo installed with ROS (or without) If you don't have it yet, install ROS with sudo apt install ros-kinetic-desktop-full (follow instruction here http://wiki.ros.org/kinetic/Installation/Ubuntu)
+I assume you already have Gazebo installed with ROS (or without).
+If you don't have it yet, install ROS with sudo apt install ros-kinetic-desktop-full (follow instruction here http://wiki.ros.org/kinetic/Installation/Ubuntu).
 Or install directly gazebo8 from http://gazebosim.org/tutorials?tut=install_ubuntu
 libgazebo7-dev or libgazebo8-dev must be installed.